This pork tenderloin sandwich is perfectly crispy and crunchy, but the best part is that it’s fried right in your oven for easy clean up.

 - Melt the butter and pour onto a large rimmed baking sheet.

-- Place each of the coated tenderloins in the butter and bake for 8 minutes.
+- Place each of the breaded tenderloins in the butter and bake for 8 minutes.

 - Flip and continue baking for 7 more minutes.